HostServer001/singular/README.md

 ## Current Status

-Early but functional
-Actively evolving
-Performance characteristics already measurable and improving
+Early but functional, actively evolving and performance characteristics already measurable and improving

 ---